Levy-Y/virustotal-desktop/README.md

 ### Installation (From Releases)

 1. Go to the [Releases](https://github.com/levy-y/virustotal-desktop/releases) section of the repository.
-2. Download `virustotal-desktop.exe` from the latest release.
+2. Download `VirusTotal-Desktop.exe` from the latest release.
-3. Run `virustotal-desktop.exe`.
+3. Run `VirusTotal-Desktop.exe`.

 ---